KOMPSAT-2 (Korea Multi-Purpose Satellite-2) / Arirang-2

 • The KOMPSAT-2 spacecraft and its payload are operating nominally in 2010.
 With a design life of 3 years, KOMPSAT-2 has successfully completed its nominal mission lifetime, and now its mission is extended for further services to the users.
 37)

 • The KOMPSAT-2 geometric accuracy verification was successfully evaluated from 2007 through 2008.
-The 121 test sites provided excellent condition for geometric verification due to its flat terrain and a very good grid infrastructure.
+The 121 test sites provided excellent conditions for geometric verification due to their flat terrain and very good grid infrastructure.
 39) 40)

 • KOMPSAT-2 completed its commissioning phase in late September 2006 and started its nominal operations phase in October 2006.

 • In August, 2006, KOMPSAT-2 had provided its first images.

 • On Oct.
 24, 2005, KARI made Spot Image (France) the exclusive distributor of imagery from the KOMPSAT-2 Earth observation satellite - except for customers from Korea, the United States, and the Middle East, which are being serviced by KAI Image Inc. of Korea.

 Note: As of July 15, 2008, EADS's Astrium Services unit has acquired a majority stake (81%) in Spot Image (from CNES). - In January 2011, Astrium fully integrated Spot Image and Infoterra into the new GEO-Information business division.
 41)

 MSC is a joint development of KARI with ELOP (Electro-Optics Industries Ltd. of Rehovot, Israel) and OHB-System, Bremen, Germany.
 The objective is to collect high-resolution panchromatic and multispectral imagery of the Earth's surface (simultaneous observation).
 ELOp of Elbit Systems refers to the camera as Uranus-MSC.
 42)